appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/migrate-k8s.md

         APPSMITH_MONGODB_PASSWORD: "root"
       ```

-### 4. Install Helm chart
+### Install Helm chart

-* Goal: Guide to install new Helm chart with old configuration
+Guide to install new Helm chart with old configuration
-* Steps
-  * Add Helm repository.
-    * Update repository.
-    * Remove `Imago` resources.
-    * Install Appsmith Helm chart.
-* Command
-  *   Add Helm repository:
+  1. Add Helm repository:

       ```
       helm repo add appsmith https://helm.appsmith.com
       ```

-      * Update repository:
+  2. Update repository:

       ```
       helm repo update
       ```

-      * Remove `Imago` resources: `Imago` is a auto-update tool for Kubernetes, this tool is set up in both context of old Kubernetes stack & Helm chart.
+  3. Remove `Imago` resources: `Imago` is a auto-update tool for Kubernetes, this tool is set up in both context of old Kubernetes stack & Helm chart.
 Therefore, it may occur a conflict in deploying Helm chart with existing `Imago` service account & cronjob.
 Removing it from old Kubernetes context is necessary:

       ```
       kubectl delete sa,cronjob imago
       ```

-      * Install Appsmith Helm chart
+  4. Install Appsmith Helm chart

       ```
       helm install appsmith appsmith/appsmith --values values.yaml
       ```
-* Verify
-  *   After installation, you can check running pods with below command and should see new pod which created by the Helm chart:
+  5. Verify - After installation, you can check running pods with below command and should see new pod which created by the Helm chart:

       ```
       kubectl get pods